 2.1 Technical availability

-In the light of TARGET2’s importance for the functioning of the financial system and the knock-on effects that any potential malfunctions could have on other market infrastructures, the Eurosystem pays particular attention to ensuring its smooth operation.
-This is clearly underlined by the fact that the SSP of TARGET2 achieved 100% technical availability in 2019.
+In light of TARGET2’s importance for the functioning of the financial system and the knock-on effects that any potential malfunctions could have on other market infrastructures, the Eurosystem pays particular attention to ensuring its smooth operation.
+While the SSP of TARGET2 achieved 100% technical availability in 2019, three major TARGET2 incidents resulted in this availability dropping to 99.46% in 2020 (Box 6).

 Technical availability is not intended to measure the impact of partial outages involving TARGET2’s SSP.
 For example, incidents affecting only the processing of ancillary system transactions without any effect on other payment processing activities cannot be measured within this figure, although they have an overall impact on TARGET2 and are taken into account when assessing the system’s performance.
 However, such incidents are, where applicable, considered when measuring processing times and, in addition, reported transparently and followed up accordingly.